Pantukan: Demographics

-In the 2020 census, the population of Pantukan, Davao de Oro, was 90,786 people, with a density of sigfig 90,786/533.11.
+In the 2020 census, the population of Pantukan was 91,312 people, with a density of sigfig 91,312/533.11.

 Economy

 The municipality is primarily dependent on mining but agriculture thrives in communities within its boundary.
 While small scale mining operates in the town, a large mining operator has been granted permit to explore gold in the area.
 Gold deposits in Barangay Kingking alone is estimated to be at 10.3 e6oz with copper deposits of 5.4 e9lb.
 Nationwide Development Corporation (Nadecor) holds the Mineral Production Sharing Agreement (MPSA) for the Kingking mine site.